micmejia/bible-dump/NKJV/Proverbs/Prov 8.md

 Does not wisdom cry out, And understanding lift up her voice?

 ###### 2
-She takes her stand on the top of the [^a]high hill, Beside the way, where the paths meet.
+She takes her stand on the top of the high hill, Beside the way, where the paths meet.

 ###### 3
 She cries out by the gates, at the entry of the city, At the entrance of the doors: